Idiomatic Expressions: Languages can be tricky sometimes…

 Below are 24 idioms in the 24 official EU languages:

-Taking a look at the picture above we would all think that this idiom belongs to the Dutch but truth is that in Bulgaria they use the idiom “when the clogs blossom” (когато цъфнат налъмите) to say “never”.
+At first glance you might think that this idiom belongs to the Dutch but truth is that in Bulgaria they use the idiom “when the clogs blossom” (когато цъфнат налъмите) as another way of saying “never”.

 A Czech will never say they “beat” you, they will say they’ve “shoved you into their pocket” (Strčit někoho do kapsy).